 A toilet block with baby changing facilities is located in the RSPB car park.

-The RSPB Visitor Centre has a cafe serving hot and cold food which is open every day from 9:30 am to 5pm (closing at 4pm from the end of October to early February), except for Christmas Day and Boxing Day.
+The RSPB Visitor Centre has a café serving hot and cold food which is open every day from 9:30am to 4.30pm, except for Christmas Day and Boxing Day.

 There are two picnic areas outside the visitor centre with wheelchair spaces.